betterscientificsoftware/bssw.io/Articles/Blog/2022-02-sc21-correctness-workshop.md

-In 2021, the International Workshop on Software Correctness for HPC Applications (Correctness) celebrated its 5th anniversary at the Supercomputing (SC) conference.
+In 2021, the International Workshop on Software Correctness for HPC Applications (Correctness) celebrated its fifth anniversary at the Supercomputing (SC) conference.
 To mark this occasion, the co-organizers, Ignacio Laguna (LLNL) and Cindy Rubio-González (UC Davis), are proud to share this article, reflecting on its inception and providing their perspective looking forward.